fritzw/xtm1_toolkit/README.md

     Save the camera calibration coefficients (I guess) as camera-calibration.json
 ```

-## SerialPortReceiver.py
+## LightBurnAdapter.py

-This script will open a serial port, receive G-code lines, convert them to a format compatible with the M1 firmware, and write them to a file.
+This script will open a (virtual) serial port or a TCP port, receive G-code lines from LightBurn, convert them to a format compatible with the M1 firmware, and write them to a file.
 The file can then be uploaded to a connected M1 machine, where it can be executed by pressing the button (like normal).
 In order to use this, you probably want to use a virtual serial port like http://com0com.sourceforge.net/ and connect one end to LightBurn and the other to this script.

 This is necessary for camera calibration (and framing) because LightBurn will not let you save the G-code file for the camera calibration pattern.
 LightBurn will only send the G-code directly to a laser cutter connected via serial port, which does not work because the M1 does not provide a serial port (it registers as a USB network interface).
 This script talks to LightBurn, receives the G-code, and uploads it to the M1.

+### tcp_bridge
+If you want to listen on a TCP port below 1024 (default in LightBurn is 23) you need root privileges on Linux.
+Since running python scripts as root is a bad idea, the small C program `tcp_bridge` does nothing but opening a TCP port and passing data to the python script.

+Run `make PORT=n` to compile the program for listening on a specific port `n`.
+The resulting program `tcp_bridge` can then be given rights for the specific operation of opening ports by running `make setcap`.

 ## xtm1.py